sfcod/jobqueue/README.md

     namespaces:
         - 'App\Job'
 ```
-namespaces - is not requere.
+namespaces - is not requered.
 You can set here all namespace where your job classes are, otherwise they will be fetched as a public services from symfony container.
-connection - is not requere.
+connection - is not requered.
 If it is not set, bundle will use this service SfCod\QueueBundle\Base\MongoDriverInterface::class as default.

 #### Adding jobs to queue: